Mymaqn/roadtopwn/challenge_writeups/FSOP/README.md

 # The theory behind FSOP
-The general idea behind FSOP in this case is abusing the fd structure of stdout and stderr to leak an offset in libc.
-The structure of a file descriptor can be seen below
+The general idea behind FSOP in this case is abusing the file pointer of stdout and stderr to leak an offset in libc.
+The structure of a open file pointer can be seen below
 ```C
 struct _IO_FILE {
   int _flags;       /* High-order word is _IO_MAGIC; rest is flags. */